Ecwid/ecwid-api-docs/includes/_categories.md

 ## Get categories

 Search or filter categories in a store catalog.
 The response provides basic details of found categories.

+The order of categories in response sometimes does not represent their order in the Ecwid Control Panel or storefront.
+To have categories in that order, check the `orderBy` field value for each category returned by Ecwid and use it as a sort index in your application.

 ### Request